General Data Protection Regulation (2018)

 In so doing, the only information collected from you will be relevant to the purpose of undertaking that consultation, assessment and the associated and expected reporting, profiling and advising.
 This can include:

-- All background information and information that can be used to identify someone e.g. family name, date / place of birth, address, phone numbers, area of strengths and need, medical conditions, other services involved.
+- Background information (e.g. family name, date/place of birth, address, phone numbers, areas of strength and need, medical conditions, other services involved)

-- Special category data e.g. race, ethnic origin, religious beliefs, physical or mental health conditions, or criminal convictions
+- Special category data (e.g. race, ethnic origin, religious beliefs, physical or mental health conditions, criminal convictions)

-- Email enquiries – to maintain confidentiality schools are asked not to use a child or young person’s name in their emails and only use initials.
+- Email enquiries (schools are asked not to use a child or young person’s name in emails, only initials)

 - Data needs to be processed to comply with a legal obligation of the data holder